-Pro Tip: For an L shaped bench like mine, make sure you start with the longest side first and work measuring and cutting from there.
+Pro Tip: For an L-shaped bench like mine, make sure you start with the longest side first and begin measuring and cutting from there.
 I used a trim piece at the end for a more finished look.

 Assemble the “L” Frame

-For your 2×4 Frame simply cut two 2×4’s to the size you need to start.
-The length of my longest wall is 56” so I started there and cut two. (one for the front and one for the back).
+For your 2×4 frame, simply cut two 2×4’s to the size you need to start.
+The length of my longest wall is 56” so I started there and cut two (one for the front and one for the back).

 Do the same for the top by mirroring what you just did, but attaching the shorter bench side to the longest piece.
 Just minus out the dimensions of the depth and attach the shortest side into the longest.
-You are already half way there!
+You’re already halfway there!

 Face the Frame

 First, add the back panel before adding both side panels.
 Once you have assembled everything properly, screw all the individual pieces together using 1” wood screws to reinforce the entire structure.

-I like to do it piece be piece so that I don’t pre-cut everything and have an inch too much or too little.
+I like to do it piece by piece so that I don’t pre-cut everything and then end up with an inch too much (or too little).
 But, that’s just my style.
-Make sure each edge is seamless and fits snuggly at each corner flush before attaching with screws and wood glue.
+Make sure each edge is seamless and fits flush at each corner before attaching them with screws and wood glue.

 Make the Lid

 Again, I like to have the lid rest flush just inside the frame on the 2×4 on each side.

 Install the Hinge

-Test it out before committing and make sure it opens and closes as intended.
-If the lid is off slightly simply sand it down or make any cut adjustments.
+It’s a good idea to test it out before committing: make sure it opens and closes as intended!
+If the lid is off slightly you can simply sand it down or make any necessary cut adjustments.
 I like to have the lid resting on the back 2×4 because it provides extra support when someone sits on the banquette.

-Install the bench
+Install the Bench

 Now comes the exciting part!
-The next step is to install the bench.
+The next step is to install the DIY corner bench dining table bench.
 Ensure that the top surface is level by using my favorite level, then attach the bench to the wall studs by using wood screws that are approximately 3”.

 Prime and Paint

-Be sure to use paintable wood caulk if you have any seams where the bench meets the wall or where the framing is not exactly flush.
+Be sure to use a paintable wood caulk if you have any seams where the bench meets the wall or where the framing is not exactly flush.

 Towel Bar Back Cushions